 You can also see lemurs, zebras, and more exotic animals at the animal park.

 Take an airboat tour through the Headwaters of the Florida Everglades in the morning, afternoon, or night for a different experience each time, and enjoy a day far away from the crowded lines and hustle and bustle of Orlando.

-Distance from Orlando to Sarasota by car: 131 miles, 2 hours
+Distance from Orlando to Sarasota by car: 131 miles, about 2 hours

 Sarasota is a gateway to some of Florida’s best beaches, but that’s not why it’s on this list of the best day trips from Orlando.